 Supply chain management professionals need a broad foundation of business knowledge as well as specialized skills, which can be obtained through an MS in Supply Chain Management program.
-With coursework including managerial accounting, supply chain management, materiel acquisition, and global supply chain management and logistics, this advanced degree program is a great choice if a career in supply chain management interests you.
+With coursework including managerial accounting, supply chain management, material acquisition, and global supply chain management and logistics, this advanced degree program is a great choice if a career in supply chain management interests you.

 Employers all over the globe are recruiting skilled supply chain managers.
 Great opportunities can be found with software and technology companies, petroleum and chemical companies, utilities, retailers, manufacturers and more.